 - Your child goes to a nursery with a linked infant or primary school

-You can complete an online application using Nottingham City Council's online form.
+You can no longer use the Capita system to apply online, but you can still view any application you made prior to the closing date.
+Please contact the School Admissions Team on Tel: 0115 841 5568 for an application form.
 Basic details on the application process, along with things you should consider can be found in the summary guide below:

-- Fill in your application and name up to six infant or primary schools or up to three junior schools.
+- Fill in your application and name up to six infant or primary schools (if applying for a reception year place) or up to three junior schools (if applying for a year 3 place).
 This can include schools outside Nottingham city.

 - List the schools in order of preference, with your most preferred school listed first.